Eight Masters of the Tang and Song

 The Eight Great Prose Masters of the Tang and Song (唐宋八大家 (Táng Sòng Bā Dàjiā)) refers to a group of prominent prose writers during the Tang and Song dynasties.
 Nearly all of these masters were also accomplished in various aspects of politics and culture during their time.
 Two of the writers, Han Yu and Liu Zongyuan, were from the Tang dynasty, while the remaining six were from the Song dynasty.

 Background

+Both the Tang and the Song dynasties were major periods for prose.
+The anthology Quan Tang Wen (全唐文) includes 20,025 prose works by 3,035 Tang dynasty prose authors, and the anthology Quan Song Wen (全宋文) includes over 170,000 prose works by over 9,000 Song dynasty prose authors.

-The list of the eight writers was first compiled in the Ming dynasty by Zhu You, an early Ming scholar who initially collected their essays.
+The list of the "eight great writers" was first compiled in the Ming dynasty by Zhu You (1314—1376), an early Ming scholar who initially collected their essays.
 It was the late Ming scholar Mao Kun who coined the name in a compilation he curated, titled Selected Works of the Eight Great Prose Masters of the Tang and Song.
 The subsequent popularity of this book solidified their status as masters of Chinese prose.

 During the Qing dynasty, Wei Yuan had eight volumes on the Eight Prose Masters (《纂评唐宋八大家文读本》).